MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 As you prepare to implement QoS, keep the following guidelines in mind:

 - The shortest path to Microsoft 365 is best.
-- Closing ports will only lead to quality degradation.
+- Closing ports leads to quality degradation.
 - Any obstacles in between, such as proxies, aren't recommended.
 - Limit the number of hops:
   - Client to network edge – 3 to 5 hops
   - ISP to Microsoft network edge – 3 hops
   - Microsoft network edge to final destination – irrelevant

-For information about configuring firewall ports, go to [Office 365 URLs and IP ranges](office-365-urls-ip-address-ranges.md).
+For information about configuring firewall ports, see [Office 365 URLs and IP ranges](office-365-urls-ip-address-ranges.md).

 ## Step 1.
 Make sure your network is ready